dwmcnelis/formatlibrary-backup/README.md

 ![Single-Deck-Details](/public/screenshots/Single-Deck-Details.jpg)

 Single Deck pages display:<br>
-• Key information: Builder, Deck Category, Deck Name, Event, Upload Date.<br>
+• Key information: Builder, Deck Category, Deck Name, Event, Placement, Upload Date.<br>
-• All the cards found in the deck, as individual clickable links.<br>
 • A link to the Builder's Player Profile.<br>
 • A link to the Event's Event Summary page.<br>
+• All the cards found in the deck, linking to their Single Card pages.<br>
 • Indicators of the deck's impact: Likes / Downloads / Views.<br>
-• A button to download the deck as a .YDK file (used on online Yu-Gi-Oh! platforms).
+• A button to download the deck as a .YDK file (used by online Yu-Gi-Oh! platforms).

 # Event Database